Lace Bugs: What Are They And How To Get Rid Of Them

 The list goes on and on to include a wide variety of plants, shrubs, and bushes.

 The various species are typically named after the type of plant they consume.
-Luckily, dealing with lace bugs successfully uses similar methods for their control
+Luckily, dealing with lace wig bug successfully uses similar methods for their control.

 How Do You Know If Lace Bugs Are Causing The Problem?

 Adult lace bug females lay very tiny, oblong eggs in the tissue of a leaf surface.
-The eggs hatch into nymphs which shed their skins about five times before becoming adults and starting the cycle all over again.
+The lace bug eggs hatch into nymphs that shed their skins about five times before becoming adults and starting the cycle again.

 It’s easy to identify these little devils.
 Even adult lace bugs are extremely tiny.